microsoft/ReactiveMachine/Sources/content/docs/model-orchestrations.md

     weight: 21
 ---

-Orchestrations are classes that define how to execute of one or more operations in their `Execute` method.
+Orchestrations define how to execute of one or more operations in a sequence, or in parallel.
+Orchestrations are written in async/await style, and may return a result value.
 Typically, orchestrations are executed by a service application to handle external requests or events.

+Orchestrations are declared as a C# class that implements the `IOrchestration<TResult>` interface, by providing an `Execute` method that gets called with an `IOrchestrationContext` argument and returns a `TResult`.

-Internally, the state of an orchestration is tracked by recording the operations it performs, and the `Execute` method must therefore be deterministically replayable, and not directly call any I/O or async methods.
+The code inside the `Execute` method must be deterministically replayable (more on this below).
+For example, it must not call any I/O or async methods other than the ones provided by the `IOrchestrationContext` argument.

 ### Example 1: BlobBackup